tomaarsen/TwitchCubieBotGUI/README.md

 | DeniedUsers     | List of (bot) names who's messages will not be included in voting and averages. | ["streamelements", "marbiebot", "moobot"] |
 | AllowedRanks  | List of ranks required to be able to perform the commands. | ["broadcaster", "moderator"] |
 | AllowedPeople | List of users who, even if they don't have the right ranks, will be allowed to perform the commands. | ["cubiedev"] |

+Everything below this point is linked to the Settings page of the GUI, explained below.

 *Note that the example OAuth token is not an actual token, but merely a generated string to give an indication what it might look like.*